Acela timetable title card

 • Philadelphia

-These lounges give you priority boarding or early track access, light snacks and beverages, and more.
+These lounges offer priority boarding or early access to the track, snacks and beverages, and more.

 Acela serves fifteen stations along the NEC.

 Small dogs or cats can go on Amtrak’s Acela along with you as you ride the train.
-Before you go, check what types of pets are allowed, pet reservations and fares, approved pet carriers, and additional details.
+Before you go, check the types of pets allowed, pet reservations and fares, approved pet carriers, and any additional details.

-While boarding an Amtrak train is similar, a few things are different.
-Some stations have marks on the platform where you should wait so you are lined up for your car and reduce loading time.
+While boarding an Amtrak train is similar, there are a few differences.
+Some stations have marks indicating where you should wait on the platform, allowing you to line up for your car and reduce loading time.

 Why pick Acela?